Contextual Intelligence: How Contextual AI Cuts Through Security Noise

 • Start with Focused Use Cases: Anchor rollout to one or two measurable objectives like insider threat detection or adaptive phishing response before expanding.
 Clear objectives prove value quickly and secure executive support.

 Success with contextual AI depends on methodical preparation and iterative refinement.
-Start small, measure impact, and scale systematically to avoid common implementation pitfalls.
+Start small, measure impact, and scale systematically.

 Ready to see contextual AI in action?
 Book a demo with Abnormal and learn how AI-powered solutions can elevate your entire defense strategy.